cloudil/cloudil-solutions-library-for-azure/CloudIL-Azure Arc SQL/README.md

 The process of setting up authentication is described below:

-1. Login to YC CLI:
+1. Login to Nebius CLI:
 ```
 yc init
 ```